quangnd/marktrapp.com/jekyll/blog/_posts/2014-03-15-history-science-cosmos.md

 * Believing that God's Wrath is not eternal; everyone will be saved
 * Asserting the existence of other worlds

 To be clear, this is a fiction.
 We don't know what heresies Bruno was convicted of: the record of his trial has been lost.
 Various historians have created their own speculative lists, indicating that his assertion of an infinite Universe or multiple worlds was but one issue among several theological errors.
-We do know that the Church had no stance on the Copernican model of the Universe at the time of his conviction, so he could not have been convicted of a heresy related to that.
+But we do know that the Church had no stance on the Copernican model of the Universe at the time of his conviction, so he could not have been convicted of a heresy related to that.

-We also know that Bruno was not highly regarded by other scientists at the time, like Kepler and Galileo, contrary to deGrasse Tyson's claim that Galileo realized 10 years later that Bruno had "been right all along".
+We also know that Bruno was not highly regarded by other scientists at the time, like Kepler and Galileo, contrary to deGrasse Tyson's claim that Galileo realized 10 years later that Bruno had "been right all along."

 deGrasse Tyson wraps up the segment on Bruno with the following monologue: